JoannaPicetti/Decentralize-Internet---Planet-Earth-DAO---Planetary-Citizens/README.md

-# Decentralize-Internet---Planet-Earth-DAO---Planetary-Citizens
+#Decentralize-Internet---Planet-Earth-DAO---Planetary-Citizens

-VISION OF THE PROJECT
+#VISION OF THE PROJECT

-PLANET EARTH DAO - Global Digital Jurisdiction
+#PLANET EARTH DAO - Global Digital Jurisdiction

 8 Billion PEOPLE + NATION DAOs + Company DAOs → All in the same ledger.

-DESCRIPTION OF THE PROJECT
+#DESCRIPTION OF THE PROJECT

 Different Blockchain mechanism for,

-Citizens → Proof of Personhood
+•Citizens → Proof of Personhood
-Nations → Proof of Nation DAOs
+•Nations → Proof of Nation DAOs
-Companies → Proof of Company DAOs
+•Companies → Proof of Company DAOs

 INTERPLANETARY ID SYSTEM → Planetary ID wallets